New York City Police Department corruption and misconduct: Rant against Uber driver

 On March 30, 2015, an Uber driver was "pulled over" by Detective Patrick Cherry a 15-year veteran of the NYPD who was assigned to the FBI's Joint Terrorism Task Force in New York City.
 His xenophobic and profanity-filled tirade and threats of arrest for making a "mild" gesture at the detective for not properly signaling has highlighted what other drivers-for-hire have called a pattern of abuse and discrimination by the New York City police.
 The encounter came to light, because of a video that a passenger in the car posted to YouTube.
 Detective Cherry conducted this unlawful detainment in a Hyundai Sonata not officially issued to him, according to NYPD.
 Furthermore, it had a simple LED blue and red flasher on the dash, a color combination not used by police in the state of New York, raising additional questions if this was a personally-owned car and not one which he had the right to use in traffic stops.

-In the ensuing news stories it came to light that Detective Cherry has been the subject to two federal civil rights lawsuits, both which the City of New York settled.
+In the ensuing news stories, it came to light that Detective Cherry has been the subject of two federal civil rights lawsuits, both of which the City of New York settled.
 This detective also has been party to at least 12 citizen complaint review board enquiries.
 According to NYPD Commissioner William Bratton, Cherry was stripped of his badge, gun, and the right to arrest while the Internal Affairs and CCRB investigations took place.
-In 2016 the investigation found him "guilty" and he lost 30 vacation days as a penalty.
+In 2016, the investigation found him "guilty," and he lost 30 vacation days as a penalty.

 Lawsuits against NYPD officers

-The New York Daily News revealed that 55 officers had each been sued for misconduct 10 or more times since 2006, resulting in settlements and judgements that totaled over $6 million of the $1 billion paid during the period to cover all civil suit judgements/settlements against the NYPD.
+The New York Daily News revealed that 55 officers had each been sued for misconduct 10 or more times since 2006, resulting in settlements and judgments that totaled over $6 million of the $1 billion paid during the period to cover all civil suit judgments/settlements against the NYPD.
 Only one to two percent of people who believe they were mistreated by the police actually file lawsuits.
 Narcotics detective Peter Valentin was sued 28 times for misconduct from 2006 through early 2014, resulting in $884,000 in settlements.
 The lawsuit allegations included the running of slash-and-burn raids that resulted in few criminal convictions.

 Corruption in the 40th Precinct

 In 2015, disciplinary charges were announced against 19 officers at the 40th Precinct station house in the Bronx, after these officers failed to process crime complaints properly.
-During an audit of a four-month period in 2014, fifty-five instances of alleged discrepancies were discovered between radio call response activities and complaint reports that led to a deliberate misreporting of crimes.
+During an audit of four months in 2014, fifty-five instances of alleged discrepancies were discovered between radio call response activities and complaint reports that led to a deliberate misreporting of crimes.
 After the discrepancies were corrected, it was discovered that crimes actually increased in the precinct from what had been previously reported for 2014.